LankeyBoard/RulesGraph/generatedRules.md

 slug: BASIC-ATTACK

 Attack with one of your proficient weapons or magic.
-You deal your base damage.
+You deal your Base Damage.

 ### Careful Attack

 slug: CAREFUL-ATTACK

 Attack with one of your proficient weapons or magic.
-You deal your base damage.
+You deal your Base Damage.

 ### Defend